Professional Development Fund

 - Members can expect payment to be made electronically directly to their bank accounts.
 Manual cheques are not issued.

-Booking Occasional Teachers (OTs): When booking OTs for approved release time through the PD Fund to attend a conference etc. please use “workshop” as the reason and use the PD Account number for your school/location when entering the booking into ADS.
+Booking Occasional Teachers (OTs): When booking OTs through ADS for approved release time through the PD Fund to attend a conference etc. only use “Workshop” as the reason and use the PD Account number for your school/location when entering the booking into ADS.
 This will ensure that the costs associated with the release time are charged to the correct account.
+DO NOT use "Union/Federation Leave."

 The administrator’s VISA should not be used for P.D. expenses, e.g. to pay for registrations of conferences/workshops or the purchase of resources.
 The Board does not accept this.
 We can easily pay in advance for registration for conferences by way of the Cheque Request Form if sufficient notice is given.